lohnxongmixay/LazyFranchisor/docs/Professional_Documentation_User_Guide.md

 *   **POS (Point of Sale):** The place where a customer makes a payment to the merchant in exchange for goods or services.
 *   **Stock Transfer:** The movement of inventory from one location to another within the franchise network.
 *   **JWT (JSON Web Token):** A compact, URL-safe means of representing claims to be transferred between two parties.
+*   **SOP (Standard Operating Procedure):** A set of step-by-step instructions compiled by an organization to help workers carry out routine operations.
+*   **SCM (Supply Chain Management):** The management of the flow of goods and services, involves the movement and storage of raw materials, work-in-process inventory, and finished goods from point of origin to point of consumption.
+*   **ERP (Enterprise Resource Planning):** A system that integrates all facets of an operation, including product planning, development, manufacturing, sales and marketing.
+*   **CRM (Customer Relationship Management):** A technology for managing all your company’s relationships and interactions with customers and potential customers.